KushagraKumarSinha/react-query-tutorial/README.md

 📘 TanStack Query — Full Notes & Demo Project (My Reference Guide)

-This project is a simple but complete walkthrough of the most important parts of TanStack Query (React Query), based on the concepts I wanted to master:
+This project is a complete walkthrough of the most important parts of TanStack Query (React Query).
+It serves as my personal reference guide.

-✔ Fetching data
+Fetching data

-✔ Polling (refetch intervals)
+Polling (refetch intervals)

-✔ Fetching data by ID
+Fetching data by ID

-✔ Posting new data (mutations)
+Posting new data (mutations)

-✔ Optimistic updates
+Optimistic updates

-✔ Referring to (invalidating) other queries
+Invalidating (referring to) other queries

-This README is meant to act as my personal notes so I can refresh myself instantly.

-🔧 1.
-Setting Up TanStack Query
+1. Setting Up TanStack Query

 To use TanStack Query, wrap the app in a QueryClientProvider.

+import { QueryClient, QueryClientProvider } from "@tanstack/react-query";

 const queryClient = new QueryClient();